deepfield/dnsflow/README.md

 provide better load balance over many processes, which may result in fewer packets being dropped.

-If you would like automatically apply the recommended high-performance settings discussed above, launch the application with the following two additional options:
+If you would like to automatically apply the recommended high-performance settings discussed above, launch the application with the following two additional options:
 ```
 sudo ./dnsflow .. -c -M 0
 ```